B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

 ::

-    -i, --input-files           (Required) Path to the directory that contains the input FASTA files.
-                                Alternatively, a file with a list of full paths to FASTA files, one per line.
+    -i, --input-files           (Required) Path to the directory that contains the input FASTA files or to a file with a list of full paths to FASTA files, one per line.

     -o, --output-directory      (Required) Output directory where the process will store intermediate files and create the schema's directory.

-    --n, --schema-name          (Optional) Name given to the folder that will store the schema files (default: schema_seed).
+    --n, --schema-name          (Optional) Name given to the schema folder (default: schema_seed).

-    --ptf, --training-file      (Optional) Path to the Prodigal training file.
-We strongly advise users to provide a Prodigal training file and to keep using the same training file to ensure consistent results (default: None).
+    --ptf, --training-file      (Optional) Path to the Prodigal training file used by Pyrodigal to predict genes and added to the schema folder (default: None).

-    --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio value.
-Sequences with alignments with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: 0.6).
+    --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio (BSR) value.
+The BSR is computed for each BLASTp alignment and aligned sequences with a BSR >= than the defined value are considered to be alleles of the same gene (default: 0.6).

     --l, --minimum-length       (Optional) Minimum sequence length value.
-Coding sequences shorter than this value are excluded (default: 201).
+Predicted coding sequences (CDSs) shorter than this value are excluded (default: 201).

-    --t, --translation-table    (Optional) Genetic code used to predict genes and to translate coding sequences (default: 11).
+    --t, --translation-table    (Optional) Genetic code used to predict genes and to translate coding sequences (CDSs) (default: 11).

-    --st, --size-threshold      (Optional) CDS size variation threshold.
-Added to the schema's config file and used to identify alleles with a length value that deviates from the locus length mode during the allele calling process (default: 0.2).
+    --st, --size-threshold      (Optional) Coding sequence (CDS) size variation threshold.
+Added to the schema's config file to identify alleles with a size that deviates from the locus length mode during the allele calling process (default: 0.2).

-    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used to run the CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores)(default: 1).
+    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores)(default: 1).

-    --b, --blast-path           (Optional) Path to the BLAST executables (default: assumes BLAST executables were added to PATH).
+    --b, --blast-path           (Optional) Path to the directory that contains the BLAST executables (default: assumes BLAST executables were added to PATH).

     --pm, --prodigal-mode       (Optional) Prodigal running mode ("single" for finished genomes, reasonable quality draft genomes and big viruses. "meta" for metagenomes, low quality draft genomes, small viruses, and small plasmids) (default: single).

-    --cds, --cds-input          (Optional) If provided, input is a single or several FASTA files with coding sequences (one per input genome, default: False).
+    --cds, --cds-input          (Optional) If provided, chewBBACA skips the gene prediction step and assumes the input FASTA files contain coding sequences (default: False).

-    --no-cleanup                (Optional) If provided, intermediate files generated during process execution are not removed at the end (default: False).
+    --no-cleanup                (Optional) If provided, intermediate files generated during process execution are not deleted at the end (default: False).

 .. important::
   If you provide the ``--cds-input`` parameter, chewBBACA assumes that the input FASTA files contain